10 Tips to Get Your Child to Wear a Bike Helmet

 - Encourage your child’s friends to wear a helmet.

-- Teach your child the importance of the brain and protecting his or her head.
+- Teach your child the importance of the brain, as well as the importance of protecting his or her head.

 - Show your child that professional bicyclists wear helmets.